Sahajarasar

-Sahajarasar is a village located in Lunkaransar Tehsil of Bikaner district, Rajasthan, India, with total 815 families residing.
-The village of Sahajrasar divided in two parts once is "Sahajrasar" and second is Sahajrasar Bas.
-The village Sahjarasar became a topic of discussion recently when a sudden land subsidence created a crater of 70 feet deep.
+Sahajarasar is a village located in Lunkaransar Tehsil of Bikaner district, Rajasthan, India, with a total of 815 families residing.
+The village of Sahajrasar is divided in two parts, the first one being Sahajrasar and the second one being Sahajrasar Bas.
+The village recently became a topic of discussion, when a sudden land subsidence created a 50 feet deep crater.

 Demographics

 Sahajarasar village has population of 3983 of which 2098 are males while 1885 are females as per Population Census 2011.